-Below are charts of XIV, SVXV and ZIV with maximum drawdown on a closing basis from all time highs.
-Click on the images to enlarge.
+Below are XIV, SVXV, and ZIV charts with maximum drawdown on a closing basis from all-time highs.
+Click on the images to enlarge them.

 In the last two weeks since the start of the unwinding of the short volatility trade, XIV has dropped 98.28% causing a termination event for this product, SVXY lost 92.14% and ZIV is down 30.06%.

 The systemic risks from these events arise from the fact that at the end of the day (also literally) the managers of these products must hedge exposure and this is ultimately done by selling individual stocks because only stocks are not derivative products.
 This is the reason this stock market drop was the fastest ever since at least 1960.